repaygithub/cactus/docs/Internationalization/API Documentation.md

 ## I18nElement

 The `<I18nElement />` component was created to allow translations to be rendered as DOM elements with support for attributes in an ftl translation.
 It's common to use the `I18nElement` component in conjunction with the `I18nSection` component to pull a translation from a certain section.
-If no section is defined, global translations will be used.
+If no section is defined, the default section from `I18nProvider` will be used.

 ### Props